Same-sex marriage in Nebraska: Waters v. Ricketts

 On November 17, 2014, the ACLU filed a lawsuit, originally Waters v.
 Heineman, in federal court on behalf of seven same-sex couples.
 The plaintiffs sought to overturn Nebraska's same-sex marriage ban and to have their out-of-state marriages recognized.
 The case became Waters v.
 Ricketts when Pete Ricketts succeeded Dave Heineman as governor in January 2015.
 On January 21, 2015, the state asked for proceedings to be stayed pending action by the U.S. Supreme Court in related same-sex marriage cases, and on January 23 Senior Judge Joseph Bataillon cancelled a hearing he had scheduled for January 29.
 On January 27, he denied the state's request to suspend proceedings.
 He held oral arguments on February 19.
 On March 2, he ruled for the plaintiffs, setting March 9 as the effective date of his order.
+He ruled:

-Attorney General Doug Peterson immediately announced the state would appeal the ruling and asked the Eighth Circuit Court of Appeals to stay Judge Bataillon's order prohibiting enforcement of the state's same-sex marriage ban.
-He requested a stay pending appeal the next day, which the Eighth Circuit granted on March 6, while also scheduling oral argument for May 12 alongside three other same-sex marriage cases.
+Attorney General Doug Peterson immediately announced that the state would appeal the ruling and asked the Eighth Circuit Court of Appeals to stay Judge Bataillon's order prohibiting enforcement of the state's same-sex marriage ban.
+He requested a stay pending appeal the next day, which the Eighth Circuit granted on March 6, while also scheduling oral arguments for May 12 alongside three other same-sex marriage cases.
+On July 1, 2015, following the Supreme Court's ruling in Obergefell, the Eighth Circuit lifted the stay it had imposed on Judge Bataillon's order, allowing his prohibition on the enforcement of Nebraska's denial of marriage rights to same-sex couples to take effect.
+On February 6, 2016, Judge Bataillon issued a permanent injunction striking down the state's defunct same-sex marriage ban.
+Though a formality, the injunction ordered state officials to treat same-sex couples the same as opposite-sex couples in everything from processing marriage licenses to issuing birth certificates, the latter something the state had previously attempted to ban same-sex couples from amending.